angelahe/pern2024/README.md

 # \c public // to connect to db I just created
 paste content of init.sql to insert the table and data confirm it's in by SELECT * from products;

+## create the API
+index.js to create the API
+> node index.js
+Server listening on port 9000

+test http://localhost:9000 and should return 'Hello World'